paper-lark/Labyrinth/README.md

 * Build the game from source
 * Run the pre-built binary

-*__Please note__* The game is still in development, so at some point binaries may be unavailable.
+*__Please note:__* The game is still in development, so at some point binaries may be unavailable.
 Sorry for the inconvenience.

 ### Installation: Build program
 Before you start make sure you have a C compiler and ```cmake``` utility installed on your computer.
 You will also need ```pdcurses``` library (Windows) or ```ncurses``` library (Linux, macOS).
 Once you have everything on your computer, simply clone the repository and build it with the following: